 - Ask about how your child/teen feels when arguing with a family member or friend.

-- “What are some situations that get you mad or really upset?”
+- “What are some situations that make you mad or really upset?”

-- “Apart from anger, what else do you feel in these situations?”
+- “Besides anger, what else do you feel in these situations?”
 (Name the multiple feelings that occur.)

 - “What do you notice about what’s going on in your body?”
 (Name the ways that your child/teen physically experiences being upset whether it’s a red hot face or a racing heartbeat.)

 - “What are some common ways you respond when you are upset or mad?
-What do you think the impact has been on other people when you respond that way?”
+What do you think the impact is on other people when you respond that way?”